paulbellmann/coffeine/README.md

 # coffeine
-coffeine is all we need
+coffee is all we need

 ![game screenshot](http://i.imgur.com/Trl4RfB.jpg)